Andre-sv650/DomiqTcpIpHardwareElements/README.md

 Choose connected hardware:

-    Open the src folder and than the folder AllYouNeedIsStartHere Open the file sensor_elements_initiate.cpp
+    Open the src folder and than the folder AllYouNeedIsStartHere Open the file sensor_elements_initiate.cpp or sensor_elements_keller_initiate.cpp, check which one is used in the main.cpp
     Setup the harware that is connected.
-There are 2 examples given.
+There are examples given.

     Setup the IP address.
 Open the file tcp_ip_settings.h and set the mac address and the IP Address of the device.